DigiBP/26SS_AQUATIS/README.md

 ---

+# 2. To-Be Process Documentation

-## 2. Process Start: Customer Request
+## 2.1 Process Start: Customer Request

 The process begins when a customer submits a material request via the **"Submit Request"** form.